sdesilva26/docker-spark/APACHESPARK.md

 One final, but very important parameter to set is the parallelism.
 Setting spark.default .parallelism sets the number of partitions that new RDD's created will be split into.
 Setting this too low, for instance to 1 in the extreme case, means you get 1 partition.
-Thus all your data will end up being processed by 1 executor, even if you have 100 executors.
+Thus all your data will end up being processed by 1 task, even if you have 100 executors.
 In this case you are not taking advantage of the parallelism of your cluster.
+The parallelism sets the maximum number of concurrent tasks Spark can work on since a task works on its own unique chunk of data.

 Setting this too high results in loads of tiny tasks which again is detrimental since there is a lot of overhead in managing many small tasks.

 The advice from [Shipman's blog post](https://c2fo.io/c2fo/spark/aws/emr/2016/07/06/apache-spark-config-cheatsheet/) is to set spark.default.parallelism to 2-3 times the number of total cores of your executors.

 I am speculating here but each core of an executor is able to carry out more than one job at a time through multi-threading.
 It seems that executors are actually implemented as threads rather than cores in Spark [[1]](https://freecontent.manning.com/running-spark-an-overview-of-sparks-runtime-architecture/).
 So even though an executor may have 4 cores assigned to it, if the number of threads per core is 3, then really the executor can process 4*3=12 tasks at a time .
 So in this case you would want your RDD to be split such that there is 12 partitions on an executor.

-Therefore, my rule of thumb for parallelism is *spark.default.parallelism = total # of threads in your cluster*
+Therefore, my rule of thumb for parallelism is **spark.default.parallelism = total # of threads in your cluster**

 For example: you have 2 worker nodes each with 20 cores.
 You leave 1 core per worker for the OS , so you have 19 available.
 You set spark.executor.cores=5 and so you have 3 executors per node .
 With 2 worker nodes you have 2 threads per core \*5 cores per executor\*3 executors per worker node\* 2 work nodes = 60.

 If working on a machine in the cloud you can actually find the number of threads per core for your machine such as here for [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html).

+It should also be said that this value for parallelism is in the case where the size of your data can fit into the memory of an executor.
+You could be in a situation where you have 60 total threads in your cluster but if you are trying to process 1TB of data - splitting it up into only 60 pieces results in 16.7GB of data being processed in a single task!

+Memory in spark is split between execution memory and storage memory.
+As a default, this split is 50/50.
+So when you assign an executor 4 cores and 32 GB of memory, each core has 8 GB of memory
+\- 4GB for storage and 4GB for computations.
+So trying to process 16.7GB will lead to Spark spilling some of the data to disk which slows down computations drastically as now spark is having to read from disk rather than RAM.
+A nice explanation is provided [here](https://spoddutur.github.io/spark-notes/task_memory_management_in_spark.html)

+So if your data is huge, set spark.default.parallelism so that your data fits in the MEMORY of each core, if your data is small enough to fit then set parallelism to leverage the maximum amount of concurrent tasks by setting spark.default.parallelism = # of threads in cluster